Smar Jbeil: Monuments

-The castle
+Castle

-The castle was built in the center of the village, on a hill showing the entire neighborhood.
+The castle of Smar Jbeil was built in the center of the village, on a hill showing the entire neighborhood.
 While it was originally built by the Phoenicians in 500 BC, its existing structure mostly dates to the period of the Crusades, when the area was part of the County of Tripoli.

 The Castle had a main tower controlling the coast between Jbeil and Batrun.
 In his book Tarikh al-Azminah, the Patriarch Estephan El Douaihy (1670–1704) explains how the main castle tower was demolished:Sunday, November 25th 1630, at 3:00AM a huge earthquake hit the castle and demolished the center tower from its four corners.
 It demolished also all what was in the lower basement.

 The castle has many wells built in the rocks.

 Churches

 The old church of Saint Bassil and Nohra stands in the center of the village.
 It is constructed of mixed elements and some later material, notably from medieval times.
 The church was renovated over the history first by the Crusades and after by the Maronites.
 The last renovation was done in the late 1800 where a rock chain was added to the main entrance.

 Saint Nohra is a priest form Manhour in Egypt who came to preach in Batroun in the early centuries of Christianity.
 When he reached the city, he was asked by its king to deny Jesus Christ; he refused immediately and kept preaching in Jesus Christ in the entire city.
 He was captured (by the king), killed and buried in one of the castle's wells.
 The well became since then, a shrine for all Christian believers.
 Saint Nohra is known as the intercessor of sight, he had a Sister named Takla (different from Saint Takla, follower of Saint Paul) and a brother named Qanoon.
 Close to Saint Nohra, an old little ruined chapel with a single nave could be seen, Our Lady of Gifts church.
 It is believed that this church is older than Saint Nohra's church.
 Less than 500 meters from Saint Bassil and Nohra church one cand find Saint Takla church, which is a smaller yet very old church venerated by the parish until our days.